tpaschalis/hop/README.md

 # hop

+*This is a work-in-progress.
+Things are likely to change (a lot).
+Hopefully for the best.*

 ![gopher logo](gopher.png)

 Hop is an interactive test runner for Go.
 It was inspired by Jest's [*--watch*](https://jestjs.io/docs/en/cli#--watch) mode and [this](https://twitter.com/felixge/status/1286359708799062016) tweet.
 It's called Hop, because well, you just hop in and start running your tests!
 Coffee and music are optional, but recommended!